 - Security and Privacy

-- All registered papers will be submitted for inclusion by Springer and made available through SpringerLink Digital Library.
+- All registered papers will be submitted for publication by Springer and made available through SpringerLink Digital Library.

 - Proceedings will be submitted for inclusion in leading indexing services, including Ei Compendex, ISI Web of Science, Scopus, CrossRef, Google Scholar, DBLP, as well as EAI’s own EU Digital Library (EUDL).

 - Authors of selected best accepted and presented papers will be invited to submit an extended version to: EAI Endorsed Transactions on Cognitive Communications

 - The previous edition UBICNET 2017 is already published and indexed.
 Please see more at: http://archive.ubicnet.org/2017/show/home

 Regular papers should be up to 10 pages in length.